 Feature: Syntax: Word boundary

 Description: Matches at a position that is followed by a word character but not preceded by a word

-Example: character, or that is preceded by a word character but not followed by a word character. \b. matches a , b , and d in abc def
+Example: character, or that is preceded by a word character but not followed by a word character. \b. matches a , , and d in abc def

 Feature: Word boundary

-Syntax: \B
+Syntax: B Matches at a position that is preseded and followed by a word character, or that is not

 Description: Matches at a position that is preceded and followed by a word character, or that is not preceded and not followed by a word character.

 Example: \B . matches b , c , e , and f in abc def

 Feature: Tcl word boundary

-Syntax: Ny
+Syntax: Vy

 Description: Matches at a position that is followed by a word character but not preceded by a word character, or that is preceded by a word character but not followed by a word character.

-Example: y . matches a , , and d in abc def
+Example: y . matches a , and d in abc def

 Feature: Tcl word boundary

-Syntax: NY
+Syntax:

 Description: Matches at a position that is preceded and followed by a word character, or that is not preceded and not followed by a word character.

 Example: Y . matches b , c , e , and f in abc def

 Feature: Tcl word boundary

-Syntax: Nm
+Syntax: Xm

 Description: Matches at a position that is followed by a word character but not preceded by a word character.

 Example: \m. matches a and d in abc def

 Feature: Tcl word boundary

-Syntax:
+Syntax: M

 Description: Matches at a position that is preceded by a word character but not followed by a word character.

-Example: .\M matches c and f in abc def
+Example: . \M matches c and f in abc def